-rotated design whereby each response was coded by 7 to 18 different scorers.
+the United States.
+The responses were presented to the scorers according to a rotated design whereby each response was coded by 7 to 18 different scorers.
 This design resulted in a large number of comparisons between coders, approximately 10,000 or more for each item.

-Table A.10 presents the percent of exact agreement for the 14 mathematics items and the scorers involved in the international study.
+Table A.10 presents the percent of exact agreement for the 17 science items and the scorers involved in the international study.
 For comparison purposes, it also shows the average and range of the percent of exact agreement for each of the items within the 26 countries submitting data about their scoring reliability.
-The percent of exact agreement for each mathematics item was very high, with only two items having measures below 90% on the correctness score agreement.
-Also, for the correctness score agreement, all items were well within the range of the within-country results.
-The TIMSS data from the reliability studies indicate that scoring procedures were extremely robust for the mathematics items, especially for the correctness score used for the analyses in this report.
-12
+The percent of exact agreement for each science item was fairly high on the correctness score agreement.
+Most measures fell between 80% and 99%, although measures for three items were between 72% and 78%.
+In general, the average international correctness score agreement (86% as opposed to 94%), but results are acceptable, and to be expected given the nature of the science items and the nature of the international coding reliability study.
+The TIMSS data from the reliability studies indicate that scoring procedures were robust for the science items, especially for the correctness score used for the analyses in this report.12

-Details about the reliability studies can be found in Mullis, I.V.S., and Smith, T.A.
+12 Details about the reliability studies can be found in Mullis, I.V.S. and Smith, T.A.
 (1996).
 "Quality Control Steps for Free-Response Scoring" in M.O.
 Martin and I.V.S.
 Mullis (eds.), Third International Mathematics and Science Study: Quality Assurance in Data Collection.
 Chestnut Hill, MA: Boston College.

-Percent Exact Agreement for Coding of Mathematics Items for International and Within-Country Reliability Studies
+Percent Exact Agreement for Coding of Science Items for International and Within-Country Reliability Studies